Strength training for runners | The tips you need to know today

 But how do you combine strength training with running without leaving you too tired for your next run?

-What kind of strength training should runners do?
+What strength training should runners do?

 Running is a full-body activity, so your weight and strength training should also work your entire body.